Protect patients' privacy and confidentiality

 Even if what you post on social media seems harmless and doesn't identify a patient by name, it is in the public domain and could amount to a breach of confidentiality - for example, if your patient was a friend of a friend and your post identified them in some way, or a patient came across one of your comments.

-Negative posts that might undermine public confidence in the profession, even if they do not identify a specific patient, could have serious consequences for any dental professional and may be brought to the attention of the GDC.
+Negative posts that might undermine public confidence in the profession, even if they don't identify a specific patient, could have serious consequences for any dental professional and may be brought to the attention of the GDC.

 Review your privacy settings on a regular basis to make sure you aren't sharing more information than you intended.
-Social media sites often make minor changes to the way they operate, which can affect how your profile appears to the public.
+Social media sites and apps often make minor changes and updates to the way they operate, which can affect how your profile appears to the public.

 Your personal accounts should be kept private, with access limited to friends only.

 Patients can take to social media when they feel they have a reason to complain.
 It can be difficult to know how to respond to such public criticism.

 Although many social media sites have options for users to report offensive posts, asking for such posts to be removed may not be the best idea.
 Often it can anger the complainant more; they may choose to post their comments elsewhere, or complain that you are 'silencing' them.

 You might want to consider responding politely to the comment, without breaching patient confidentiality, and inviting the poster to contact the practice directly so you can discuss their concerns further.
 A response like this can often satisfy the patient.